SheetMetalConnect/Oseon-MCP/README.md

 ![CleanShot 2025-08-01 at 10 05 16](https://github.com/user-attachments/assets/0ac0afa8-58ac-4eef-bf62-4834ac7060d5)

-**⚠️ Disclaimer:** Educational demonstration only.
-TRUMPF Oseon is a trademark of TRUMPF Co.
+**Educational demonstration only.** TRUMPF Oseon is a trademark of TRUMPF Co.
 KG.
 No official affiliation.

+**Purpose:** Demonstrate how to connect AI assistants to manufacturing systems for intelligent order management and production insights.

 ## What This Does

 Connect AI assistants (like Claude) directly to your TRUMPF Oseon system to:
 - 📊 **Query customer orders** - "Show me recent orders for customer XYZ"
 - 🔧 **Check production status** - "How's production going?"
-- 🔍 **Search across systems** - "Find everything related to ORDER123"
+- 🔍 **Search orders efficiently** - "Find everything related to ORDER123"
-- 📈 **Analyze large datasets** - "Get 200 production orders for analysis"
+- 📈 **Get data intelligently** - Auto-fetches up to 200 records with smart pagination
 - 🔗 **Link related data** - "Which production orders belong to customer order ORDER123?"

 ## Quick Start